polterguy/phosphorusfive/plugins/p5.web/README.md

 ### HTTP GET parameters

-To access your HTTP GET parameters, you can use *[get-http-param]* or *[list-http-params]*.
+To access your HTTP GET parameters, you can use *[p5.web.params.get]* or *[p5.web.params.list]*.
 Since the GET parameter of a request, is a read-only type of collection, there exists no "setter".
 Try to add up the following string at the end of your URL; "&foo-key=bar-value".
 Then run the following code.

 ```
-get-http-param:foo-key
+p5.web.params.get:foo-key
 ```

 Now of course, since modifying the HTTP GET parameter collection of a request, requires changing the URL of a request, there exists no "setter".
-Notice that since the parameter collection in ASP.NET also returns POST variables, in addition to lots of other types of objects, you will also find for instance stuff like your cookies hen invoking for instance *[list-http-params]*, and even its raw value when using *[get-http-param]*.
+Notice that since the parameter collection in ASP.NET also returns POST variables, in addition to lots of other types of objects, you will also find for instance stuff like your cookies hen invoking for instance *[p5.web.params.list]*, and even its raw value when using *[p5.web.params.get]*.
 In addition, you will also find the HTTTP headers, and all sort of other "unexpected stuff" in your parameter collection.
 However, this is the way ASP.NET is implemented, and kept in P5 to remain consistant towards the underlaying implementtation of .Net.